 —Thomas M. Menino, Mayor, City of Boston

 Community Grant Program

 The Community Grant Program opens Berklee's doors to organizations dedicated to providing public service through the arts.
 In-kind grants are awarded to subsidize rental fees, enabling recipient organizations to hold events at Berklee venues such as the Berklee Performance Center, Café 939, and the David Friend Recital Hall.
-Contact us for more information about applying for a community grant.
+Apply for a community grant.